avahe-kellenberger/trigram-express/README.md

 GET /texts/:id/generate?maxSize&seedWords -> returns generated text
 ```

-## Blockers

-By keeping this module and (trigram-kata)[https://github.com/avahe-kellenberger/trigram-kata] separate, I would likely have to public trigram-kata to npm in order to properly import it.
-Keeping the modules separate is the proper way to go about modularity, and I probably won't be publishing my small trigram-kata solution to npm (we don't need more junk packages floating about)

-Tl;dr: I won't be implementing the text generation unless requested to do so.
+I am currently merging another git repository into this one, in order to add the text generation endpoint.